CDCgov/tostadas/README.md

 #### (4) Install Nextflow:

-You need the Nextflow package to actually run the pipeline and have two options for installing it:
+You need the Nextflow package to actually run the pipeline and can install it in the following manner:

-(4.1) Using Mamba and the Bioconda Channel:
+(4.1) Using mamba and the bioconda channel:
 ```bash
 mamba install -c bioconda nextflow
 ```
-(4.2) Externally to Mamba Environment Following the Instructions Here: [Nextflow Install](https://www.nextflow.io/docs/latest/getstarted.html)

 ## Quick Start